2018 JRJ Grant Program applications are no longer being accepted.

 Award monies are paid directly to the lender or servicer of the loan upon execution of the service agreement required for participation in the JRJ Program.
 As required by the grant, the award money is intended to supplement, not substitute, the recipient’s personal student loan obligation.
 Awards are renewable, however all awards are subject to federal funding of the JRJ Program.

-JRJ Grant Program Applications are now being accepted
+2018 JRJ Grant Program Applications are no longer being accepted.

 - 2018 Request for Application (RFA) »

 - Frequently Asked Questions – Updated 3/23/2018 »